apptension/saas-boilerplate/README.md

     * Admin Panel
     * Migrations
 - [Async Workers](/services/workers) – Serverless Framework

+## Continuous integration / Continuous Deployment

+Each deployed environment comes with a preconfigured CI/CD implemented with AWS CodeCommit, AWS CodeBuild, and AWS CodePipeline.
+The general idea of deployment is for the user to push code to a `master` branch of the CodeCommit repository created by the Ci CDK Stack.
+Check out the [CI/CD documentation](/docs/cicd) to learn more.

+## Additional
 - [Global Tools](/docs/global-tools.md) – Optional helper tools

 # Misc
 - [Creating a new Serverless service](/docs/misc/create-new-serverless-service.md)
 - [Environmental Variables](/docs/misc/environmental-variables.md)